-21.3.5 A former bargaining unit employee who is terminated from a supervisory position in the same agency, except for disciplinary reasons, shall be eligible to return to the bargaining unit on the pay line which correlates to the same rate of pay they would have been earning had they remained in the prior position and had not promoted out of the bargaining unit.
+21.3.75 A former bargaining unit employee who is terminated from a supervisory position in the same agency, except for disciplinary reasons, shall be eligible to return to the bargaining unit on the pay line which correlates to the same rate of pay they would have been earning had they remained in the prior position and hand not promoted out of the bargaining unit. corresponds with his/her years of service at the time of promotion to the supervisory position.
 Eligibility shall mean the mutual consent of the Employer and the Council.